• Skip to main content

 The Analyze mode consists of a Graph view, a Project tree and a Resource tree.
 The Graph view can contain several Graph pages.
 Graph pages can be detached from graphview and opened in separate windows.

-In Analyze mode you can plot values of the resources in your system.
-The system must be run and connected to see the resource values.
-If the system is not running, you can add resources to the graph, but the values won't update until you are connected to the system.
+In Analyze mode you can plot any resource value in your system.
+To see realtime values, the system must be running and connected to CDP Studio.
+When offline, you are still able to set up the graphs, but the values won't update until you are connected to the system.

 Each Graph consists of a Legend and a Plot area.
-The Legend shows the resources full name and its corresponding colour in the Graph.
-The Graph visualizes the values of the visible resources in a given time frame.
+The Legend shows the value name and its corresponding plot colour.
+The Graph visualizes the values in a given time window.
 Each Graph has autoscale, pause/resume and close action buttons.

 Adding Items to Graph